SenseLogic/PENDOWN/README.md

 Check that your text is between the `<xmp>` and `</xmp>` tags.

 Check that the relative paths to "pendown.css" and "pendown.js" are correct.

-> The Pendown page doesn't use the Comic Sans MS or Consolas font as in the "sample.png" image.

-Check that both fonts are properly installed on your system.

 > The Pendown page doens't show the page breaks in the browser.